emzap79/QRCs/README.md

     git clone https://github.com/emzap79/QRCs.git $gitdir

 Now change into the new created directory (`cd $gitdir`) and run `make <name>`, eg. `make tmux`.
-It will compile the tex-file, showing its result in your systems default pdf-reader.
+It will run on the tex-file, showing its result in your systems default pdf-reader.

-You may as well use the PDF version of my Cheat Sheets, without the need of producing them by yourself!
+You may as well use the PDF version of my Cheat Sheets, without the need of compiling them by yourself!
 In that case, guide yourself to the direct link of the *Raw File*.
 Please feel free to contact me or sending me pull-requests.

 ## Author